A simple life reality is that people need people.

 As an example, you can use your network to identify a contractor to do a remodeling project on your home or help you find an athletic club for your children.

 Weaving personal conversations into your network helps others get to know you in an intimate way and helps build the relationship.

 Networking is a great way to identify business best practices or industry benchmarks.
 Learning from what others do is a valuable strategy for all businesses.

 Benchmarking is a great way to learn how to improve a process, find cost savings or employee training tips.

 For example, if you own a restaurant and you belong to a restaurant association, you can find out what the latest software programs are or employee management practices that you can bring back to your own business.

 5. New Business Trends

-Networking can help you stay on the cutting edge of technology and new business trends.
-These types of relationships and “inside” information can give you an advantage over your competitors by implementing new and fresh ways of doing things.
+These shared industry tips can potentially give you an advantage over your competitors by implementing new and fresh ways of doing things.

-Having said all of this, networking is a skill and some people are just naturally more gifted at mingling with people they don’t know and making friends on first contact.
+We all have different social styles and some people are just naturally more gifted at mingling with people that they don’t know and making friends on the first contact.

 Create a system; write something specific about a person on the back of their business card so you can remember them when you get back to your office.